 The village study aims to sensitise the Officer Trainees towards rural life.
-Broadly the objectives of the Village Visit Programme are:
+Broadly, the objectives of the Village Visit Programme are the following:

-- 1. Assess the socio-economic-political dynamics that exists in a village; - 2.
-Recognize the importance of the need to learn from the villagers in evolving people based solutions to their problems; - 3.
-Evaluate the spatial and temporal changes that have occurred in the village in terms of quality of life as a result of Governmental and non-Governmental interventions or through the sheer efflux of time; - 4.
-Evaluate the working of various village level institutions, both formal and informal in terms of participation and effectiveness; - 5.
-Organize a cleanliness drive "Swachh Bharat Mission" with the help of villagers and the district administration and prepare a report on that; - 6.
-Understand and analyse the problems faced by the rural people especially the marginalized sections such as Scheduled Castes, Scheduled Tribes, physically challenged, old, poor, landless and women, etc.
+- 1. Assess the socio-economic-political dynamics that exist in a village; - 2.
+Recognize the importance of the need to learn from the villagers in evolving people based solutions to local problems; - 3.
+Evaluate the spatial and temporal changes that have occurred in the village in terms of quality of life as a result of Governmental and non-Governmental interventions or due to the sheer efflux of time; - 4.
+Evaluate the working of various village level institutions, both formal and informal, in terms of participation and effectiveness; - 5.
+Understand and analyse the problems faced by the rural people, especially the marginalized sections such as Scheduled Castes, Scheduled Tribes, physically challenged, old, poor, landless and women, etc.; - 6.
+Understanding group dynamics through organization of cleanliness campaign (Swachh Bharat Rural) and Financial Awareness Programme with the help of villagers and the district administration and prepare a report on that.